What are IDX, MLS, RETS and RESO API

 Real Estate Transaction Service – RETS API

 With RETS or Real Estate Transaction Service, you will be able to write your code that imports real estate listings directly to your client’s website database.
+See also how RESO API and RETS feed are different.

 RETS API advantages:

-2. With RETS, the listings are also SEO friendly and fully responsive.
+2. With RETS, the listings are also SEO-friendly and fully responsive.

 3. RETS uses DMQL, a query language, to search for photos, properties, and other types of data available on the MLS.